Legacy Tree Logo

 Legacy Tree Genealogists

-The team at Legacy Tree Genealogists has been helping clients worldwide discover their roots for over a decade.
+The team at Legacy Tree Genealogists has been helping clients worldwide discover their roots for 20 years.
 We're based near the world's largest Family History Library and connected with genealogists and archives around the world, and we love doing what we do!
 We also love sharing our genealogy tips with our readers.

 Deixe um comentário Cancelar resposta